 To enable our editors to manage articles more efficiently, authors are to observe the following rules on original manuscript data, content, structure and style:

-A. Letter of Authorship (1), Introduction and Declaration of Conflicts of Interest
+A. Letter of authorship, Introduction, Declaration of Conflicts of Interest and Transfer of Intellectual Property Rights

 1. File Name for Use with the Platform.
 Articles are to be uploaded to the platform in a file named ‘articulo_submitter’s first surname_submitter’s second surname’ (Example: articulo_ortega_jimenez).
 Make sure this version of the article does not contain the name of the author or authors or any references to their credentials.